Jeyssiva/react-calculator/README.md

 ### Features
 1. History Functionality has implemented based on demo result
-2. If history data, then the button will be disable
+2. If no history data, then the button will be disable
-3. The History button will be enabled, if history datas are available
+3. Once added the history information, the button should be enabled

 ## Available Scripts